 General Register Office for Scotland

-GROS is part of the devolved Scottish Administration, charged with the registration of births, deaths, marriage, civil partnerships and adoptions, as well as the census and other records, many of which are available from its site.
+The GROS is part of the Scottish government administration, charged with registering births, deaths, marriages, civil partnerships, and adoptions, as well as the census and other official records, many of which are available from the website.
+The address, telephone, and textphone numbers, and an email address are provided, along with its hours of operation, an online contact form, and an online order form for certificates.
+Links to other official government offices are also provided.

-Legend of Nessie is a website dedicated to the Loch Ness monster, a legendary creature though to live in the Loch Ness body of water in Scotland.
-The site has information on those who have tried to find the creature and evidence that it exists.
-The site also has details on the geology of the Loch.
+Dedicated to the Loch Ness monster, a legendary creature believed, by some, to reside in the Loch Ness body of water in Scotland.
+The site has information on those who have tried to find the creature and evidence that it exists, as well as recent siting reports, sketches of the cryptic, sonar contacts, and an online contact form.
+The site also has details on the geology of the Loch, said to contain more water than all of the other lakes in England, Scotland, and Wales put together.

 http://www.scotland.org/